prithmanickam/Green-Workplace/timelog.md

 * *6 hours* Finished creating the Use Map function for Set Carbon Footprint Page (Can calculate carbon footprint for all travel modes, created APIs for posting and reseting user's current Week carbon stats, passing tests for all APIs)

 ### 3 Oct 2023
-* *0.5 hours* Fixed Bug in accessing unauthorised pages by modifying URL
+* *0.5 hour* Fixed Bug in accessing unauthorised pages by modifying URL
 * *0.5 hour*  Meeting with Supervisor

 ### 4 Oct 2023
-* *1 hours* Fetched all employees and displayed them in a table
+* *1 hour* Fetched all employees and displayed them in a table
 * *4 hours* Started Add Team Page & Add Team API.
 Worked on fixed User Schema to allow being in multiple teams.
 Started creating team schema.

 ### 5 Oct 2023